isomorfeus/isomorfeus-preact/ruby/docs/lucid_func_component.md

 #### Hooks
 With these classes and mixins its possible to create function components which support almost all features of Lucid and LucidMaterial Class
 Components.
-LucidFunc and LucidMaterial::Func are especially suited for use with React Hooks which can be used in the render block.
+LucidFunc and LucidMaterial::Func are especially suited for use with Preact Hooks which can be used in the render block.
 ```ruby
 class MyFunctionComponent < LucidMaterial::Func::Base
   render do